 The Construction Robotic Landscape

 The robotics companies that currently exist take on the shape of a subcontractor.
 They use robotics to accomplish a vertical task on site like excavation, drywall installation, painting, and roofing.
 Some companies are inserting their autonomous software into pre-existing construction machinery.
-While other start-ups are adapting manufacturing robotics and small self-driving vehicles to do construction tasks.
+While other start-ups are adapting manufacturing robotics and small self-driving vehicles to do construction tasks, but there are still tasks that need to be done by humans, such as roofing, and the use of services like roofing service which can be found at Bell Roofing Company 636 S I St, San Bernardino, CA 92410 (909) 885-6863 could be the best option for this purpose.

 Most construction robotics companies promise to reduce construction costs by 1) cutting down on labor expenses, 2) taking less time to accomplish a task by working longer shifts and into the night, and 3) performing tasks faster—not by actually working faster than a human, but by shortening downtime between sub-tasks.